fcascan/Pokeplaymat/README.md

 This is a simple Android App of a playmat for the Pokémon Trading Card Game.
 Android version: 8.0.0 (API 26) Oreo or higher.

-The playmat features a play area for the player and the opponent, a prize card area, a deck area, and a discard pile area.
+The playmat features a play area for the player and the opponent.
-The playmat also features a coin flip area, a GX marker area, and a damage counter area.
+The playmat also features a coin flip area, a GX marker area, and a dice to determine the starting player.
 The playmat is designed to be used with the Pokémon Trading Card Game, but it can also be used with other trading card games.

 ### Disclaimer ###